DavidUdell/sparse_circuit_discovery/README.md

 ## Usage
 To train and interpret a sparse autoencoder, go to `sparse_coding/config/central_config.yaml`.
-In that YAML, set your
+There, set your

-1. HuggingFace Transformers model repository (`MODEL_DIR`),
+1. HuggingFace model
+repo (`MODEL_DIR`),
-2. layer to collect model activations at (`ACTS_LAYER`), and
+2. layer index to collect activation data from (`ACTS_LAYER`), and
-3. autoencoder training hyperparameters (`LAMBDA_L1`,
+3. autoencoder training hyperparameters values (`LAMBDA_L1`,
 `LEARNING_RATE`, `PROJECTION_FACTOR`).

-To help get you started, here are decent starting values for a few HuggingFace models:
+Acceptable starting values for a range of models are:

 |`MODEL_DIR`|`ACTS_LAYER`|`LAMBDA_L1`|`LEARNING_RATE`| `PROJECTION_FACTOR`|
 |---|:---:|:---:|:---:|:---:|